Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Literature Survey

 Other works have focused on one-stage underwater detectors.
-For instance, Sung et al.~\cite{sung2017vision} focused on addressing the challenge of detecting fish underwater in real-time.
-They trained their network using images of fish targets and randomly selected seabed pictures, utilizing the YOLO-v1 \cite{redmon2016you} detection framework, attaining a classification accuracy of 93\% at a detection rate of 16.7 frames per second.
-In a similar vein, Hu et al.~\cite{hu2020marine} developed a detection network for sea urchins, employing the SSD algorithm \cite{liu2016ssd}.
-A novel multi-directional edge detection technique was introduced to better capture the distinctive spined edge characteristic of sea urchins, thereby improving feature representation.
-Chen et al.~\cite{chen2020underwater} introduced a neural network architecture called SWIPENet, designed for the detection of small targets in underwater environments.
-This network was built upon the framework presented in \cite{fu2017dssd} and incorporates a sample weighted loss function.
-The purpose of this function was to prioritize samples with higher weights while diminishing the focus on those with lower weights, thereby enhancing the detection performance for small-scale targets.
+For instance, Sung et al.~\cite{sung2017vision} focused on detecting fish in real-time using a YOLO-v1 \cite{redmon2016you}-based detection framework.
+Similarly, Hu et al.~\cite{hu2020marine} developed a detection network for sea urchins based on the detection algorithm presented in \cite{liu2016ssd}.
+A novel multi-directional edge detection technique was introduced to better capture the distinctive spiny edge characteristics of sea urchins, thereby improving feature representation.
+Chen et al.~\cite{chen2020underwater} introduced a neural network architecture called SWIPENet based on the framework presented in \cite{fu2017dssd}.
+This model was designed for the detection of small targets in underwater environments.
+Furthermore, the YOLO architecture has been used in several works.
+For instance, Zhang et al.~\cite{zhang2021lightweight} introduced a lightweight approach for recognizing underwater objects based on YOLO-v4 \cite{bochkovskiy2020yolov4}.
+Liu et al.~\cite{liu2023underwater} proposed TC-YOLO, a novel underwater object detection technique that includes attention mechanisms by inetgrating a coordinate attention module and a transformer encoder into YOLO-v5 \cite{ultralytics2021yolov5}.
+YOLO-NAS \cite{supergradients} introduced a novel algorithmic optimization engine to the YOLO family known as \emph{Automated Neural Architecture Construction} (AutoNAC) which guarantees optimal hardware utilization while maintaining baseline performance.